Frozen copper pipe cracked and water coming out of the hole

 How to Thaw Frozen Pipes

 Frozen pipes can be a real issue during the winter months.
-Pipes that run outdoors or along the outer walls of the home are the most vulnerable to freezing temperatures.
+Pipes that run outdoors or along the home’s outer walls are the most vulnerable to freezing temperatures.
 Unfortunately, simply keeping the interior of your home warm isn’t enough protection for pipes that run close to exterior walls.

-Water pipes that run from the main water line into the home are pressurized to ensure that you have adequate water pressure to shower, flush the toilet, and perform many other everyday tasks.
-This also means there is a lot of pressure behind the water if the pipes were to freeze and burst.
+Water pipes running from the main water line into the home are pressurized to ensure adequate water pressure to shower, flush the toilet, and perform many other everyday tasks.
+This also means there is a lot of pressure behind the water if the pipes freeze and burst.
 A lot of water can enter your crawlspace or between the walls very quickly if your pipes happen to freeze and burst.
-Let’s look at how to thaw frozen pipes in the wall without tearing the wall apart to get to them and the types of tools you’ll need to thaw frozen pipes.
+Let’s examine how to thaw frozen pipes in the wall without tearing the wall apart to access them and the types of tools you’ll need.

 Prepare to Thaw the Pipes